-People around the world are turning to juice for their nutrients and daily fruit intake.
-While juice alone isn’t enough to keep you healthy, these beverages can give you an amazing health boost.
-One of the latest juice trends is grapefruit juice.
+People around the world are turning to juice for their daily fruit and nutrient intake.
+While juice alone isn’t enough to keep you healthy, it can be a way to incorporate healthy options to your diet .

-Grapefruit juice is a fantastic tropical juice known for its distinctively sweet and sour taste.
-Thanks to its high antioxidant and nutrient content, many people drink this juice for its health benefits.
-In this article, we’ll examine grapefruit juice in detail.
-We’ll find out what the juice can actually do for you, whether there are any downsides to drinking the juice, and which brands are the best to buy.
+So we decided to look into this juice in detail, finding out what the juice can actually do for you, whether there are any downsides to drinking the juice, and which brands are the best to buy.
 Keep reading to discover everything you’ve ever wanted to know about grapefruit juice.

-Before we get into the benefits and downsides of grapefruit juice, let’s talk about what is found in grapefruits.
-Here is the main nutritional breakdown of an average sized grapefruit:
+Before we get into the health benefits of a cup of this juice, here is the nutritional breakdown of an average-sized grapefruit.

 - Calories: 52